Khaoklong51/av1-scd/README.md

 ## Dependencies

-This is not require dependencies for a full list for python packages checkout requirement.txt\
+This is not require dependencies for a full list for python packages checkout requirements.txt\
 if any dependencies is missing it will error out anyway.

 - [Pymediainfo](https://github.com/sbraz/pymediainfo)